jjsch-dev/filament_dryer_rp2040/README.md

 # 3D Filament Dryer
-Heats and dries wet filaments to improve print quality and longevity.

-The purpose of this project is to build a dehumidifier with Arduino modules such as humidity and temperature sensors, mosfets and rep rap printer heatbeds.

-Due to limitations in the RAM memory of the Arduino Nano, the Raspberry Pi Pico was chosen, which also increases the flash to 2 MBytes.
+The dehumidifier presented in this project uses Arduino modules as humidity and temperature sensors, mosfets and rep rap printer heat beds to heat and dry wet filaments.
+This improves the quality and durability of the prints.
+Due to the RAM memory limitations of the Arduino Nano, the Raspberry Pi Pico was chosen which has more RAM and flash memory.

 ![alt text](images/prototype-front.png)